 Similar to our own study, Schmidt et al. (94) split MBSR into either body or mental states focused material.
 Schmidt relied on a measure of metacognition termed metacognitive efficiency - the correspondence between objectively correct decision-making and subjective confidence in those decisions (see Methods).
 Whilst one’s accuracy on a two-alternate forced choice task reflects the function of sensory organs and low-level sensory processing, the ability to assess one’s own task performance (i.e., confidence) is used as an index of one’s ability to consciously discern the quality of that perceptual information.
 Rather than use a simple correlation of accuracy and performance, the meta-d’ statistic (95) relies on the probabilities of high or low confidence and correct or incorrect decisions to estimate the correspondence between these two metrics in a way unbiased by each participants’ idiosyncratic use of the confidence scale (‘metacognitive sensitivity’).
-Meta-d’ can then divided by a measure of participant accuracy (i.e. meta-d’/d’) to give us a participant’s ‘metacognitive efficiency’ – their metacognitive sensitivity for a given level of accuracy.
+Meta-d’ can then divided by a measure of participant accuracy (i.e., meta-d’/d’) to give us a participant’s ‘metacognitive efficiency’ – their metacognitive sensitivity for a given level of accuracy.

 Schmidt et al. (94) recorded a significant time-group interaction, which was further analysed to reveal that the mental states condition did not produce a significant change in metacognitive efficiency, although a decrease of such abilities in the body focused condition suggests the latter intervention exercised skills other than metacognition.
 Although using an 8-week 30 mins+ per-day MBSR course, numbers were small (N = 27; compare e.g. N = 104 for a just significant increase after a 10-day course compared to Waitlist in Cavanagh et al. (96), although this course was unsupported and online), with an only just significant interaction.
 Without a Waitlist control and recorded expectations, expectation effects cannot be ruled out.
 Other papers have empirically separated different contemplative practices but not necessarily different types of mindfulness per se (see e.g. 97).
 Precursors to the Schmidt et al. (94) study did find metacognitive efficiency to be malleable through both feedback (98) and mindfulness (99).
-Notably, Carpenter et al. (98) improvements in experimental groups trained on metacognitive performance on either perceptual or memory tasks transferred to the other untrained domain.
+Notably, Carpenter et al. (98) found that improvements in experimental groups trained on metacognitive performance on either perceptual or memory tasks transferred to the other untrained domain.
 Domain generality in metacognitive efficiency has also been demonstrated by significant correlations between tasks measuring this construct (100).
 The current study will build on these findings by examining if visual metacognitive sensitivity (adjusted for d’, see below) improves in our Mindfulness of Mental States intervention.

 Pilot Study